-We also find that the factorization length has some nice properties not shared by the monomial length (c.f. \Cref{prop:properties-of-factorization-len}), which suggests that the factorization length is a more natural notion for developing an algorithmic solution to the minimal balancing problem.
-Moreover, every weighted polyhedral complex $X$ has a natural balancing consisting of the affine spans of all its maximal cells, which we call the \textit{canonical arrangement} of $X$, denoted $\A_X$.
-With respect to the factorization length, the following result shows that in dimension 2, the canonical arrangement is often a good solution, if not a minimal one.
+Finally, we obtain the following result concerning computing a good balancing/representation if not necessarily a minimal one.
+For any TRF $\vp:\R^d\to \R$, $X=\V(\vp)_+$ has another natural balancing.
+One can simply take all the affine hyperplanes spanned by all its $(d-1)$-faces, which we call the \textit{associated arrangement} of $X$, denoted $\A_X$ (see \Cref{fig:canonical-balancing}).
+With respect to the factorization complexity, the following result shows that in dimension 2, the associated arrangement has small, if not minimal, complexity.